UA Law Faculty: Faculty Instructional Support

 Cary, NC 27513 USA

 In addition to the permanent Law Reserve collection, the Law Library maintains a temporary reserve shelf consisting of faculty-owned photocopied cases, articles, etc., as well as faculty-owned copies of books to be used by their students during a particular semester.
 The Law Library assumes that photocopied materials meet federal copyright law guidelines.
 These items will be returned to you at the end of the semester or tossed at your request.
-Contact Deborah Beaumont, the Library Specialist in charge of the Circulation/Reserve Desk, to add such items to the temporary reserve collection.
+Use the Course Reserve request form to add such items to the temporary reserve collection.

 Click here to view items you currently have on the Course Reserve list.

 The library maintains an online, password-protected database of past faculty exams for students to access remotely.
 Faculty members may choose to contribute past exams to this database.
-Paper copies of exams and sample questions/answers are also available at the reserve desk and at the IKON copy center for students wanting to photocopy them.
+Contact Faculty Services Librarian Maureen Garmon or refdesk for more information.

 The Law Library provides additional services to support the College of Law faculty's instructional needs.
 Contact the Refdesk at email@example.com for further assistance, including assistance in gathering information regarding legal textbooks, videos, etc. to be used in your classes.